 Note that there are several shortcut buttons that appear on the top of the window.
-The leftmost button is a shortcut to your desktop, and the next button is a shortcut to "My Documents".
 These buttons allow quick navigation to the folder containing the DICOM images.

-Select the directory that contains the DICOM images and click OK.
+Select the directory that contains the DICOM images (you can also load zipped file with DICOM images) and click OK.
 Images must be stored in DICOM format from your Imaging Center in order to load them into Blue Sky Plan®.

-4.2.
-Selecting the series
+4.2 Selecting the series